Louisiana Tech Lady Techsters basketball

 The Louisiana Tech Lady Techsters basketball team represents Louisiana Tech University in Ruston, Louisiana.
-The team currently competes in Conference USA.
+The team currently competes in the Sun Belt Conference.
 The current head coach of the Lady Techsters is Brooke Stoehr.
 Louisiana Tech has won three National Championships and has competed in 13 Final Fours, 23 Sweet Sixteens, and 27 NCAA tournaments.
 The Lady Techsters basketball program boasts three Wade Trophy winners, five Olympic medalists, eight members of the Women's Basketball Hall of Fame, 16 All-Americans, and 21 WNBA players.
-The Lady Techsters have an all-time record of 1225–422, with a .744 winning percentage, and are the fifth program in NCAA history to reach 1,200 wins.
+The Lady Techsters have an all-time record of 1251–429, with a .745 winning percentage, and are the fifth program in NCAA history to reach 1,200 wins.
 The Lady Techsters have made 27 appearances in the NCAA Division I women's basketball tournament, which is the twelfth most all-time.